Is your dog’s dandruff driving you crazy? Here are five natural remedies that are surprisingly effective.

 Dog Dandruff Causes

 Dandruff is caused in dogs when their gland responsible for producing oils starts to overproduce.
 This overproduction of skin oils can cause skin irritation.
 These skin irritations can lead to visible dead skin flakes called dandruff.
-Dandruff is

 Dandruff, however, is generally a secondary skin condition due to several different causes.
 These causes include allergies, genetic disorders, or other serious skin problems such as seborrhea.